Elliott Advert - 4th July 1962

-The re-built 1940s Colossus at The National Museum of Computing, BletchleyThe Elliott 503 was built by Elliott Brothers, a British computer company, as a much faster but software-compatible evolution of the 803 mentioned in the advert.
+The re-built 1940s Colossus at The National Museum of Computing, BletchleyThe Elliott 503 was built by British computer company Elliott Brothers, a subsidiary of the Elliott Automation Group, as a much faster but software-compatible evolution of the 803 mentioned in the advert.
 250 "803" machines were built, of which an example still runs at The National Museum of Computing in Bletchley, the home of Colossus.

 According to the advert, Elliott built the first British computers to run the computer language ALGOL, which had been implement by well-known computer scientist Tony Hoare on the 803 whilst he was working for the company.

-Hoare was perhaps more famous for inventing the quicksort algorithm, but definitely became infamous as the inventor of the "null reference", which he called his "billion dollar mistake" in acknowledgement of the problems it caused for generations of software developers that followed.
+Hoare was perhaps more famous for inventing the quicksort algorithm, but he was also infamous as the inventor of the "null reference", which he called his "billion dollar mistake" in acknowledgement of the problems it caused for generations of software developers that followed.

-Elliott eventually merged into a group which also included legendary British companies Marconi, Leo - part of J Lyons' restaurants and tearooms empire and which built the world's first business computer in 1951 - and English Electric.
-This group in turn became part of ICL - a 10%-nationalised company formed in 1968 by Harold Wilson's Labour government.
-ICL was eventually subsumed by Fujitsu in 1998, although it kept its name until 2002.
+Elliott eventually merged into a group which also included legendary British companies Marconi, English Electric and Leo - part of J Lyons' restaurants and tearooms empire and which built the world's first business computer in 1951.
+The business-focused part of this group in turn became part of ICL - a 10%-nationalised company formed in 1968 by Harold Wilson's Labour government, whilst the "interesting bits", including the automation parts of Elliott, went to GEC - the company which would end up briefly running Dragon Data before the the latter's collapse in 1984.
+GEC would eventually end up as part of BAe Systems, whilst ICL was subsumed by Fujitsu in 1998, although it kept its name until 2002.

-Reading through the technical documents, it looks like this machine had storage of 40Kb (8192 5-byte words), with a "cycle time" of 3.5μSecs, which gave it an approximately 280KHz processor - that's about 10,000-times slower than a 2019 Pixel 4 smartphone.
+Reading through the technical documents, it looks like this machine had storage roughly analogous to 40kB (8192 5-byte words), with a "cycle time" of 3.5μSecs, which gave it an approximately 280KHz processor - that's about 10,000-times slower than a 2019 Pixel 4 smartphone.
 Technical development at the time was focussed much more on miniaturisation, such that a Commodore PET, which arrived 15 years later in 1977, was only 4 times faster, still had roughly the same amount of memory but was about 500 times smaller.

 Inmos's Newport Plant, designed by Richard Rogers, © Popular Computing Weekly, July 1982Tony Hoare cropped up again years later in the early 1980s when he was involved as consultant to David May, the Chief Computer Architect at Inmos.